Introduction to IRS Form 941-X

 - Governmental entities.

 Employers must file Form 941-X as soon as they discover an error to avoid potential penalties and interest.
-The form must be filed within three years of the date the original Form 941 was filed or within two years of the date the tax was paid, whichever is later.
+The statute of limitations for filing Form 941-X is generally three years from the date the original Form 941 was filed or two years from the date the tax was paid, whichever is later.

 Are There Any Exceptions When Form 941-X Cannot Be Filed?